sjoerdvankreel/firefly-synth-2/README.md

 * But it is a functioning clap and vst3 plugin.
 * Builds and runs on win/lin/mac.
 ARM mac only, no intel.
 * Only tested on reaper and bitwig.
-* Only osci, inter-osci mod, string osci, per-voice fx and envelopes implemented.
+* Only osci, inter-osci mod, string osci, per-voice fx, global fx and envelopes implemented.
 * Stock JUCE GUI, no patch saving/loading, no presets, no delay, reverb, LFO's, global fx, MTS-ESP, no routing matrices (routing is hardcoded), even ENV1 is only connected to per-voice amp, the others route nowhere.
 Let alone stuff like an arpeggiator.